 - loss of balance

 There are two different forms of vertigo: peripheral vertigo and central vertigo.
-According to the American Institute of Balance, peripheral vertigo is usually more severe than central vertigo (AIB).
+According to the American Institute of Balance, peripheral vertigo is usually more severe than central vertigo.

-Peripheral vertigo is caused by a problem with the inner ear, which controls balance.
+Peripheral vertigo is the result of a problem with the inner ear, which controls balance.
 Central vertigo refers to problems within the brain or brainstem.
 There are several different forms of peripheral vertigo.

 Benign Paroxysmal Positional Vertigo (BPPV)

 BPPV is considered the most common form of peripheral vertigo.
-This type tends to cause short, frequent bouts of vertigo and is usually triggered by certain head movements.
-BPPV is thought to be caused when small pieces of debris break off from the inner ear canals and stimulate the small hairs that line the inner ear.
+This type tends to cause short, frequent bouts of vertigo.
+Certain head movements trigger BPPV.
+It’s thought to be due to small pieces of anatomical debris breaking off from the inner ear canals and stimulating the small hairs that line the inner ear.
 This confuses the brain, producing the sensation of dizziness.

 Labyrinthitis causes dizziness or a feeling that you are moving when you are not.
 An inner ear infection causes this form of vertigo.
 As a result, it often occurs along with other symptoms such as fever and earache.
-The infection is in the labyrinth, which is a structure in the inner ear that controls balance and hearing.
-The infection is usually caused by a viral illness, such as a cold or flu, but may also be caused by a bacterial ear infection is also sometimes the cause.
+The infection is in the labyrinth, a structure in the inner ear that controls balance and hearing.
+A viral illness, such as a cold or flu, often causes this infection.
+A bacterial ear infection is also sometimes the cause.

 Vestibular neuronitis may also be called vestibular neuritis.
 This type of vertigo has a sudden onset and may cause unsteadiness, earache, nausea, and vomiting.
-Vestibular neuronitis is caused by an infection that has spread to the vestibular nerve, which controls balance.
+Vestibular neuronitis is the result of an infection that has spread to the vestibular nerve, which controls balance.
 This condition usually follows a viral infection, such as a cold or flu.

 Ménière’s disease causes sudden vertigo that can last for up to 24 hours.
 The vertigo is often so severe that it causes nausea and vomiting.
 Ménière’s disease also causes hearing loss, ringing in the ears, and a feeling of fullness in the ears.

 There are several ways to help your doctor determine if you have peripheral vertigo.
 Your doctor may examine your ears to look for signs of infection, as well as see if you can walk in a straight line to test your balance.
-If your doctor suspects BPPV, he or she may perform a Dix-Hallpike maneuver.
-During this test, your doctor will move you quickly from a sitting position to a lying-down position, with your head being the lowest point of your body.
+If your doctor suspects BPPV, they may perform a Dix-Hallpike maneuver.
+During this test, your doctor will move you quickly from a sitting position to a lying down position, with your head being the lowest point of your body.
 You will be facing your doctor and you will need to keep your eyes open so your doctor can track your eye movements.
 This maneuver will bring on symptoms of vertigo in individuals with BPPV.

 Your doctor may also order balance and hearing tests.
 Depending on your symptoms, your doctor may also order imaging studies (such as an MRI scan) of the brain and neck to rule out other causes of vertigo.